getkirby/kirby/.github/PULL_REQUEST_TEMPLATE.md

 A clear and concise description of the PR.
 Use this section for review hints, explanations or discussion points/todos.

-Add releant release notes: Features, Enhancements, Fixes, Deprecated.
+Add relevant release notes: Features, Enhancements, Fixes, Deprecated.
 Reference issues from the `kirby` repo or ideas from `feedback.getkirby.com`.
-Always mention whether PR introduces breaking changes.
+Always mention whether your PR introduces breaking changes.

 How to contribute: https://contribute.getkirby.com
 -->